cverluise/patentcity/README.md

 💌 patentCity is due to expand and improve continuously in the coming years.
 Make sure to receive updates, [join our newsletter](http://www.patentcity.xyz) and star the GitHub repository!

-©️ patentCity is the backbone of [Bergeaud and Verluise (2021, work in progress)](http://longtermproductivity.com/perso/Patentcity_desc.pdf).
+©️ patentCity is the backbone of [Bergeaud and Verluise (2022)](https://cep.lse.ac.uk/_NEW/publications/abstract.asp?index=9250).
 If you use the data or the codebase, make sure to [cite the paper](./CITATION.bib).

 ## Developer guide